New Alresford: History

-There is evidence of Neolithic, Bronze Age and Iron Age occupation on numerous sites in the Alresford area, with a Roman or Romano-British site on nearby Fobdown and to the south-east of the town in Bramdean.
-There is evidence of a grant to the Church at Winchester sometime before the 9th century, which became known as the Liberty of Alresford.
-Alresford was listed in the Domesday Book but this probably refers to what is now Old Alresford as there is no evidence of a settlement south of the river at this time.
-Old Alresford as with Farnham, Guildford, Dorking and Maidstone adjoins the Pilgrims' Way between Canterbury and Winchester.
+There is evidence of Neolithic, Bronze Age and Iron Age occupation on several sites in the Alresford area, with a Roman or Romano-British site on nearby Fobdown and to the south-east of the town in Bramdean.
+Alresford was listed in the Domesday Book but this refers to what is now Old Alresford a short distance to the north of the river.
+Old Alresford is near to the Pilgrims' Way between Winchester and Canterbury which from Alresford goes east to Farnham, Guildford, Dorking and Maidstone.

+An Early Medieval Anglo-Saxon cemetery was discovered during pre-construction excavations near Sun Lane to the southeast of Alresford.
+Of the total 120 graves, many contained prestige objects like swords or in some cases even golden disc pendant.
+Its presence as one of the largest cemeteries of its date in Hampshire suggests significant occupation in the surrounding area prior to the founding of New Alresford.

 New Alresford was founded in the 12th/13th century, the idea originally being that of Henri de Blois, the Bishop of Winchester and brother of King Stephen of England.
-The design of the T-shaped town (originally named Novum Forum) was followed by de Blois' successor Godfrey de Lucy.
-Alresford was one of the Bishop's six new towns and was his most profitable plantation—his palace was situated in nearby Bishop's Sutton, perhaps less than a mile distant.
-The medieval stone bridge he built at this time is still in place.
-This expansion also involved the construction of the Great Weir between New Alresford and Old Alresford, creating Old Alresford Pond.
-This remarkable period in the town's history included the construction of one of the oldest canal systems in England, based on the River Itchen.
+The design of the town (originally named Novum Forum) was followed by de Blois' successor Godfrey de Lucy.
+Alresford was one of the Bishop's six new towns and was his most profitable — one of his residences was situated in Bishop's Sutton about a mile to the east.

+This expansion also involved the construction of the Great Weir, an earth dam across the river south of Old Alresford, allowing the river to form Alresford Pond on what is now the north side of New Alresford village.Today, Alresford pond is at the centre of a 30.2-hectare (75-acre) biological Site of Special Scientific Interest.

+A medieval stone bridge said to have been built about 1190 built is still in place on the north side of New Alresford and the flow of water through is the main outflow from Alresford Pond.